 While we generally recommend a wired gaming mouse, the input lag issue isn’t as serious as it once was.
 Unless you’re operating in the higher levels of competitive gaming, you probably won’t notice any lag that comes from playing games with wireless mice.

 The sensor in a mouse is fundamentally not that different from the sensor in a camera.
 It makes use of either a laser (for a laser sensor) or a flash of light (for an optical sensor) that measures any imperfections on the surface that you’re moving your mouse on and uses that to measure movements.
 It wouldn’t be terribly accurate if not for the fact that these measurements are calculated typically thousands of times a second, allowing the sensor to more or less outweigh any errors with the sheer weight of data.

-There are some pretty significant difference in terms of performance between an optical sensor and a laser sensor.
+There are some pretty significant differences in terms of performance between an optical sensor and a laser sensor.
 The latter uses a far more piercing light, and that means that a laser sensor can work on just about any surface.
-An optical sensor should work fine on most standard gaming surfaces, but you may have a little more trouble if you find yourself gaming in an airport terminal or the bar of a coffee shop.
+An optical sensor should work fine on most standard gaming surfaces, but you may have a little more trouble if you find yourself gaming in an airport terminal or at the bar of a coffee shop.
 The choice here is mostly practical, but an optical sensor is far more common in gaming mice.
-Not only are they cheaper, but they offer better all around performance as well.
+Not only are they cheaper, but they offer better all-around performance as well.